 Private boat slips in the Mackinac Island harbor also are available for both day dockage and overnight stays.
 Text 906-430-0095 for more information on private boat slips.

 Mackinac Island’s harbor is a working harbor that includes ferry boats and other commercial traffic.
 Both the public and private boat slips and the commercial ferry docks are located in the harbor in Mackinac Island’s Haldimand Bay, which is about 6 miles from St. Ignace, 7 miles from Mackinaw City, 15 miles from Cheboygan and 50 miles from Petoskey.

-Each of the two commercial ferry companies that service Mackinac Island – Star Line Mackinac Island Hydro-Jet Ferry and Shepler’s Mackinac Island Ferry – have docks in both Mackinaw City and St. Ignace.
+Each of the two commercial ferry companies that service Mackinac Island – Mackinac Island Ferry Company and Shepler’s Mackinac Island Ferry – have docks in both Mackinaw City and St. Ignace.
 Mackinaw City is located at the northern tip of Michigan’s Lower Peninsula, at the southern end of the Mackinac Bridge.
 St. Ignace is at the southern tip of Michigan’s Upper Peninsula, at the northern end of the Mackinac Bridge.
 The ferry ride to Mackinac Island from either departure point on the mainland takes about 16 minutes.

 Check with the Mackinac Island ferry companies for ferry fees and ticketing information.
 Likewise, check with the Michigan Department of Natural Resources for information on Mackinac Island boat slip reservations and fees.

 Mackinac Island’s Haldimand Bay